 Managing Your Money

-Managing your money can help you a plan financially for unexpected events and expenses.While the idea of this may seem difficult, it's really not.
+Managing your money can help you plan financially for unexpected events and expenses.While the idea of this may seem difficult, it's really not.

-|Working Tax Credit||Council Tax|
+|Universal Credit||Council Tax|

-|Child Tax Credit||Gas|
+|Working Tax Credit||Gas|

-|Housing Benefit||Child Care|
+|Child Benefit||Child Care|

-|Television (Sky etc)|
+|Television (Sky, etc)|

 |Income TOTAL £||Expenditure TOTAL £|

-- If you do not have enough money coming in you will quickly find you get behind with rent payments and other bills.
+- If you do not have enough money coming in, you will quickly find you get behind with rent payments and other bills.